Concordium/concordium.github.io/source/mainnet/net/guides/export-import.rst

         **Backup is essential.
 If you lose your mobile phone or need to restore your mobile phone and you don't have a backup from the Mobile Wallet, you can't access your wallet and your CCDs are permanently inaccessible.**
         **Concordium does not take any responsibility if you lose access to your accounts.
 Concordium strongly advise you to complete a backup every time you create an account and store the backup file in a secure place - preferably offline.**

-    Because the |mw-gen1| does not use a secret recovery phrase, your backup file is the only way you can restore your account keys should you lose your phone or have to re-install your phone or wallet.
+    Because the |mw-gen1| does not use a seed phrase, your backup file is the only way you can restore your account keys should you lose your phone or have to re-install your phone or wallet.
 You will permanently lose access to your wallet if you do not have a backup of your private key file.
 Concordium cannot recover your private keys if you lose them.
 If you don’t make a backup file you will lose access to your tokens forever.

     If you set up a new phone and transfer the wallet, you will lose the private keys; they can only be recovered from the pre-exported backup file.